ali-m-dinani/reaxkit/docs/installation.md

 pip install reaxkit
 ```

-This installs the core package and core dependencies only.
+This installs the **core package and core dependencies** only.

 ---

 ## Install with extras

-Use extras based on your workflow:
+To install optional dependencies for specific features, follow these commands:

 ```bash
 pip install "reaxkit[plot]"